Iran's president blasts US, Israeli attacks for dealing 'grievous blow' to peace as sanctions loom

 However, he added, “Science will not be demolished by threats and bombing.”

+The June war also shut down Tehran’s stock market and currency exchange shops, pausing a collapse of the currency.
+Back in 2015, when Iran reached its nuclear deal with world powers, the rial traded at 32,000 to $1.

+The economy has sparked unrest in the past.
+After state-set gasoline prices rose in 2019, protests spread across some 100 cities and towns, with gas stations and banks being burned down.

-Amir Vahdat in Tehran, Iran, and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.
+Gambrell reported from Dubai, United Arab Emirates.
+Amir Vahdat in Tehran, Iran, and Stephanie Liechtenstein in Vienna contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.